appbaseio/reactivesearch/content/docs/reactivesearch/v2/search/CategorySearch.md

 ## Styles

-`CategorySearch` component supports `innerClass` prop with the following keys:
+`CategorySearch` component supports an `innerClass` prop to provide styles to the sub-components of CategorySearch.
+These are the supported keys:

 -   `title`
 -   `input`